ghc/ghc/docs/users_guide/glasgow_exts.rst

     newtype Swizzle' = MkSwizzle' (Ord a => [a] -> [a])

 As of GHC 7.10, this is deprecated.
-The ``-fwarn-context-quantification`` flag detects this situation and issues a warning.
+The ``-Wcontext-quantification`` flag detects this situation and issues a warning.
 In GHC 8.0 this flag was deprecated and declarations such as ``MkSwizzle'`` will cause an out-of-scope error.